Winter Moving & Storage Tips

 If you’re planning to move this winter, there are some things to keep in mind before you relocate.
 At EZ Storage® in Pittsburgh, we can help you find an appropriate self-storage unit for anything you want to keep safe before, during, and after your move.
 We’re also here to provide some tips for a winter move that will hopefully make your transition easier as you settle into your new home.
 If you need a storage space, please contact or visit one of our metro-area locations today!

-Use Plastic Tubs
+Use Plastic Tubs for Storage

 The last thing you want during any move is for your belongings to get damaged.
 Whether you’re moving everything yourself or hiring professional movers, it’s important that your items are protected at all times.
 During the winter months, when ice, slush, and snow are present, plastic tubs can be the best way to keep your things from getting wet and possibly ruined.
 While cardboard boxes can be suitable for some items, sturdy plastic tubs and totes can protect your sheets, blankets, and more from water damage.

 It’s a good idea to buy tubs in multiple sizes so that you can pack various things into each one of them.
 Plastic tubs can also be easier to carry and to stack, which makes moving and storage even easier.
 If you have to set a tub down on a wet or icy sidewalk, you won’t have to worry about the things inside getting wet or about how you’re going to pick it up again once you’re ready to take it inside!

 Before you relocate to your new house or apartment this winter, it’s a good idea to check your personal vehicle for any problems.
 Even if you’re just driving to the other side of the city, you don’t want your car or truck to break down when it’s freezing outside.
 Check to make sure your tires have plenty of traction, and that your car has been maintained so that it will start even on the coldest day of the year.
 This can give you peace of mind before you pack things in the car and drive them to your new home.